gigatesseract/DeltaCanvas/README.md

 # Flappy Canvas:-
-A minimal implementation of the game "flappy bird" using javascript
+A minimal implementation of the game "flappy bird" using HTML5 Canvas API

 ## Run